nglasl/silverstripe-mediawesome/README.md

 ### Dynamic Media Attributes

 These may be customised through the CMS, depending on the current user permissions.
+These attributes will appear on media pages of the respective type, however it's important to note that they're limited to text and/or date fields.

 ![attributes](https://raw.githubusercontent.com/nglasl/silverstripe-mediawesome/master/images/mediawesome-attributes.png)